hakiza1/INFORMATIONAL_MUTATION/Informational-mutation-theory.md

 BY REDUCING THE SO-CALLED NP HARD PROBLEM INTO A NP COMPLETE PROBLEM TO END UP WITH "IFP > 0" (AS EITHER IN NP CLASS "2"&"1" OR IN P PROBLEMS)

 (Let's finally claim "P = NP" as a possible and provable ultimate truth in any informational dynamically_orbital_system);
 (Let's finally reiterate and reaffirm "P != NP" as a plausible ultimate truth in any informational statically_orbital_system).
-CQFD
+Q.E.D.